 Due to conflicts with its neighbors, Armenia’s only open borders lie with Iran and Georgia, the latter providing the country’s only rail link for freight shipments.
 That rail, however, also passes through Abkhazia, an unrecognized republic that broke from Georgia and closed its borders with Georgia.
 So, freight in and out of Armenia usually travels through Georgia’s Black Sea ports in a relatively expensive and inefficient process.
 Through Georgia, Armenia also receives nearly all of its gas needs via a pipeline from Russia.

 Perhaps because of its largely non-functioning borders, Armenia has been forced to rapidly develop a services industry, particularly in IT services, to allow its economy to continue to function.
-As of 2013, services made up 41% of the economy, more than any other sector (with mining taking 33% and agriculture 25%).
+As of 2021, services made up about 53% of the economy, more than any other sector (with mining taking 27% and agriculture 10%).
 Much of the investment and construction needed to make this happen (and to develop Nagorno-Karabakh), is financed through remittances and investments made by the sizeable populations of Armenians living in Russia and the US.

 Armenia from Pre-history to the Early 1800s